dangduomg/baba-lang/docs/function.md

     - Throw an error
 5. The traceback (if the function succeeds) and local environment frame are cleaned before finally actually returning.

+### Python (native) functions

+baba-lang supports calling a Python function, provide that it supports the `SupportsWrappedByPythonFunction` protocol and is wrapped in a `PythonFunction` object at the interpreter level.
+A Python function doesn't create a new environment or traceback frame, and is free to do any action with the interpreter.
+It should also have robust error handling, as any uncaught exception in the function will crash the interpreter.

 ## Next